TarunSrinivas23/TarunSrinivas23.github.io/_posts/2023-04-24-AML-Paper-Report.md

 View synthesis basically takes the depth map from PackNet, the target image, context frames, their respective transformations from PoseNet and camera parameters as input.

 Henceforth what view-synth is trying to do, is reconstruct the target image using the context images.
-This is done by moving the context frame to the target frame using the output $T$ from PoseNet, then sample corresponding points between the target and context frames from the context frame.
+This is done by moving the context frame to the target frame using the output $$T$$ from PoseNet, then sample corresponding points between the target and context frames from the context frame.

-Corresponding points are found by projecting a coordinate from target frame to a 3D space using the depth values from $\hat D_t$ and reprojecting it back onto the context frame.
+Corresponding points are found by projecting a coordinate from target frame to a 3D space using the depth values from $$\hat D_t$$ and reprojecting it back onto the context frame.
 This would give us it's corresponding pixel location in the context frames which is known.
 So now we just sample the rgb values from the context frames and recontruct the target frame.
 By doing this, we introduce geometric contraints on the predictions, which introduces the prior that is needed to start self supervised learning.
 The graphic above tries to explain exactly this.

 This type of view synthesis was proposed and well explained by [Tinghui Zhou, Matthew Brown et al.](https://openaccess.thecvf.com/content_cvpr_2017/papers/Zhou_Unsupervised_Learning_of_CVPR_2017_paper.pdf).
 Going through this paper also helped me understand what was actually going on.